Everything You Need To Know About Hidradenitis Suppurativa

 Hidradenitis suppurativa (HS), also known as acne inversa, is an inflammatory skin condition characterized by recurrent and painful pus-filled bumps that look like pimples and occur under the skin and fistulous tracts.
 It can occur in many forms, including deep acne-like nodules.

-These lesions appear in areas where the skin rubs together, like your armpits, groin, under the breasts, ears, back of the neck, inner thighs, and buttocks.
+These lesions appear in areas rich in apocrine glands and where the skin rubs together, like your armpits, groin, under the breasts, ears, back of the neck, inner thighs, and buttocks.

 This chronic condition is usually painful and affects up to 4% of the population.
 The acne-like nodules may rupture suddenly to form a painful and deep swollen lump filled with pus.
 Eventually, it may lead to scarring and sinus tract formation (1).